sunfounder/ai-explorer-lab-kit/docs/source/gpt_lesson/gpt_fun_compose.rst

    import os
    from time import sleep
-   import speech_recognition as sr from gpiozero import TonalBuzzer,LED
+   import speech_recognition as sr from fusion_hat import Buzzer,Pin,PWM

 * openai: Interacts with OpenAI's GPT and Whisper models.
 * speech_recognition: Captures and processes audio input.
-* gpiozero: Controls GPIO components such as the buzzer and LED.
+* fusion_hat: Controls GPIO components such as the buzzer and LED.

 2. Initialize OpenAI Client